Meet the Team

 Michael has spent all his working life in the care sector working in various roles, He joined the about with friends team in December 2015.
 In that time he has seen the organisation grow and develop enhancing the life’s of it’s members, it’s a privilege to be part of an organisation that listens to its members ensuring their voices are heard.

 Alan joined us a volunteer many years ago and spent a lot of his time raising money for various charities in North Norfolk.
 He now works on our supported living and outreach service helping our members at home and in the local community.
 He is also the only staff member willing to drive our soapbox derby car during carnival season.

 Alan Heads up our Wednesday club and works in our charity shop for our Workskills service but this is just the tip of the iceberg, he also helps in our youth and bespoke service, our adult social programme, as well as our supported living service!!
 Another busy week for Alan.

 Came to AWF from the Benjamin Foundation where she worked as a support worker preparing young adults for independent living.
 When the opportunity came along for her to support adults with learning difficulties and make use of her catering skills gained in her early career she didn’t hesitate to join us and is now our Café lead.

-Andy trained in amenity horticulture at Easton College, he then was a self- employed gardener for a short while.
-Andy then returned to Easton college as a horticultural technician, as part of this work he worked with a variety of client groups.
+Andy trained in amenity horticulture at Easton College, he then was a self-employed gardener for a short while.
+Andy returned to Easton college as a horticultural technician, as part of this work he worked with a variety of client groups.
 He then moved on to a charity similar to About with Friends, gaining experience working with learning difficulties.
 After 13 years Andy was ready for a new challenge and an opportunity became available at About with Friends in the Youth and Bespoke area.
-Andy then transferred to the workskills department when a position a lead gardener came up.
+Andy then transferred to the Workskills department when a position a lead gardener came up.